(888) 552-6760 SCHEDULE AN APPOINTMENT

 Signs that pancreatic cancer has spread

-If your pancreatic cancer has spread, you may notice new symptoms.
+If pancreatic cancer has spread, the patient may notice new symptoms.
 Most often, pancreatic cancer spreads to the liver, but it can also move into the lymph nodes, abdomen, lungs and, sometimes, the bones.

 Advanced pancreatic cancer symptoms may include: